-The copy in your email plays a decisive role in deciding whether your email gets opened or whether it gets trashed from the moment someone opens it.
+The fact is, copy in your email plays a decisive role in deciding whether your email gets opened or whether it gets trashed from the moment someone opens it.

 1. The email subject line